San Diego Halloween Events For Kids

 Multiple Locations

-We have scoured the internet to see if there’s any news about pumpkin patches and pumpkin stations in San Diego being open in 2021, and it looks promising!
+We have scoured the internet to see if there’s any news about pumpkin patches and pumpkin stations in San Diego being open, and it looks promising!
 Pumpkin Station is actually a brand name, and they have locations in Del Mar, Rancho Bernardo, Mission Valley, National City, and Bonita.
 So far their website (pumpkinstation.com) says, “Face masks are encouraged.
 Please adhere to state social distancing requirements.”

 Pumpkin Stations usually include such attractions as slides, rides, play centers, carousels, and pumpkin patches.